Atomic Clock Movements

-However, starting January 2019, because of so-called budget restraints, WWVB will no longer broadcast the 60 kHz time sync signal.
+However, because of so-called budget restraints, WWVB may stop broadcast the 60 kHz time sync signal.
 This will in essence render these atomic clock movements nearly useless.
-This shutdown will also include WWV and WWVH broadcasts.
+This shutdown will also include WWV broadcasts and WWVH Hawaii time sync signal.

 This article is about the quartz movement I use in the clocks I build.

 I have used many including expensive wined-up chime mechanisms, wooden gear movements, electric and the ubiquitous quartz movement.
 After several years of experimentation, I think I found the movement that is best suited for my work.

 First of all, the idea of an elegant hand-wound chime mantel clock sounds romantic.
 But it is my experience that we who have these mechanical marvels, eventually let them run down or we soon turn off the chimes and then after a while we let them run down…and we never wind them again…for years.
 Then when we do decide to wind them, the mechanism needs to be cleaned and oiled.
 Also they are very finicky and without constant attention, they either run fast or slow…depending upon the ever changing summer and winter ambient conditions.